Muhammad III of Shirvan: Reign

 In 981/82, Muhammad III took the town of Qabala from its ruler, Abd al-Barr ibn Anbasa.
 In 982, he took control of Barda'a, and made Musa ibn Ali his lieutenant.
-In 983, a wall around the town of Shabaran was constructed under Muhammad IV's orders.
+In 983, a wall around the town of Shabaran was constructed under his orders.
 In 989/90, the inhabitants of the town of al-Bab became enthusiastic supporters of Muhammad al-Tuzi, a preacher who had arrived from Gilan.
 The latter soon took over the entire town, and fell into disfavour with its ruler, Maymun.
 The supporters of al-Tuzi laid siege to the castle of Maymun, forcing him to flee to Tabarsaran in 990/91.

 Muhammad III was subsequently invited by al-Tuzi to take control over al-Bab.
 He went to the town, staying there for some months and overseeing its administration.
-He was eventually taken back to Shirvan by his men after suffering a head injury from a battle-axe by Balid, a ghulams of Maymun, who subsequently reconquered al-Bab.
+He was eventually taken back to Shirvan by his men after suffering a head injury from a battle-axe by Balid, a ghulam of Maymun, who subsequently reconquered al-Bab.
 Muhammad III died in November 991 and was succeeded by his brother Yazid II.